Infinite ergodic theory meets Boltzmann statistics: Time and ensemble-averages

-For all the integrable observables above (and in fact for any integrable observable), we find a connection between the time and ensemble-average, which is a generalization of the Birkhoff law from standard thermodynamics, namely we are observing the Aaronson-Darlin-Kac theorem at play \cite{Aaronson2005ergodic}, The latter, is usually discussed in a deterministic setting, e.g. for non-linear dynamical maps \cite{zweimuller2009surrey,thaler2001infinite,korabel2009pesin,akimoto2010role,korabel2012infinite,korabel2013distributions,akimoto2019infinite}, which are physically very different from our thermal model.
-More explicitly, the doubling effect seen in Eq. \eqref{eqTA062} is a general feature for this class of observables: consider an observable ${\cal O}[x(t)]$ which is integrable with respect to the non-normalized Boltzmann factor, then the ensemble-average of the time-average is
+For all the integrable observables above (and in fact for any integrable observable), we find a connection between the time and ensemble-average, which is a generalization of the Birkhoff law from standard thermodynamics{, } namely the doubling effect seen in Eq. \eqref{eqTA062} is a general feature for this class of observables.
+Consider an observable ${\cal O}[x(t)]$ which is integrable with respect to the non-normalized Boltzmann factor, then the ensemble-average of the time-average is

 where